demonstar55/whatcap/README.markdown

-whatcap is a small script that will fix the tags of FLAC files to match the guidelines for captilization according to What.CD.
+whatcap is a small script that will fix the tags of various music files to match the guidelines for captilization according to What.CD.

-Currently depends on metaflac.
+Currently depends on mutagen (http://code.google.com/p/mutagen/).
+Install on Ubuntu/Debian with:
+    sudo apt-get install python-mutagen

 Usage
 =====

-whatcap [options] /path/to/FLAC
+whatcap [options] /path/to/album

 Options:
   --version      show program's version number and exit